Why local AI exploded in 2026

 - Open-source models caught up to the frontier.
 Qwen3.5-9B benchmarks beat OpenAI's GPT-OSS-120B on MMLU-Pro (82.5 vs 80.8) — at one order of magnitude smaller.

 - The EU AI Act enters full force on August 2, 2026.
-For high-risk systems, fines go up to €35 million or 7% of global revenue - and for many companies, local deployment is the simplest compliance strategy.
+For high-risk systems, fines go up to €35 million or 7% of global revenue.
+For many companies, local deployment is the simplest compliance strategy.

 What does "local AI" actually mean?

-Local AI means the model runs on your infrastructure - no data goes to OpenAI or Anthropic.
-There are three main topologies:
+Local AI means the model runs on your infrastructure — no data goes to OpenAI or Anthropic.
+Three main topologies:

 | Topology | Where it runs | Typical fit |